plopez26DPU/LBFD_Info/docs/Hazardous Materials for First Responders/Introduction.md

-The fifth edition of Hazardous Materials for First Responders is designed to meet the `1072 NFPA requirement`.
+The fifth edition of Hazardous Materials for First Responders is designed to meet the `1072 NFPA` requirement.

 # Book Organization